 DOYEON KIM

-She is passionate about finding excitement in the everyday life and sharing underrepresented stories through visual storytelling.
-Her creative process thrives on hands-on experimentation, bringing ideas to life through various medium and collaborative endeavors.
+My creative process thrives on hands-on experimentation, bringing ideas to life across various mediums and collaborative endeavours.

-By blending multicultural influences with a commitment to storytelling, She strive to create visually engaging designs that resonate with both personal and collective narratives.
+By blending multicultural influences with a strong narrative focus, I strive to create visually engaging designs that resonate on both personal and collective narratives.

 Page One